Korea Zinc to build $7.4 billion smelter in US

 Korea Zinc said the U.S. government asked the company to build the facilities, to respond to the expansion of global supply chain risks and the increasing demand for non-ferrous metals and strategic minerals in the United States.

 The smelter plans to produce major non-ferrous metals such as zinc, lead, and copper, precious metals such as gold and silver, and strategic minerals such as antimony, germanium, and gallium.
-It will start commercial operations gradually in 2027, it said.
+It will begin commercial operations gradually following construction from 2027 to 2029, it said.